ARMmbed/mbed-os-example-client/README.md

 ## Building the example

-To build the example using mbed CLI:
+To build the example using Mbed CLI:

 1. Open a command line tool and navigate to the project’s directory.